bazhenov/bazhenov.github.com/content/posts/2023-05-stream-vbyte/index.md

 ### Use the correct intrinsics

 In the initial implementation of the decode kernel, I used `_mm_loadu_epi8()` instead of `_mm_loadu_si128()`.
-It turns out that `_mm_loadu_epi8()` is part of the AVX512 instruction set, not the SSE ISA.
+It turns out that `_mm_loadu_epi8()` is part of the AVX512 instruction set, not the SSSE3 ISA.
 Surprisingly, the program didn't fail and passed all the tests.
 It turns out, the Rust library contains retrofit implementations that are used when the target CPU doesn't support certain instructions.
 As you might guess, these retrofit implementations are not nearly as fast.

 **Lesson 1**: Always check if the intrinsic you are using is supported on the target CPU.